|Organisation:||Citizens Advice Witness Service|

 Skills, qualities and experience required:

-2. Be non-judgemental and impartial in supporting all people, with the confidence to support vulnerable people and people with specific needs
+- Be non-judgemental and impartial in supporting all people

-4. Be able to work effectively on your own and as part of a team, building positive working relationships with a diverse range of people
+- Be able to work effectively as part of a team and build positive working relationships with a diverse range of people

-6. Having respect for the diversity of all people, this includes witnesses, fellow volunteers and staff
+- Having respect for the diversity of all people, this includes witnesses, fellow volunteers and staff.

-10. Have at least basic IT skills and be willing to use internal IT systems and communication methods
+- Have at least basic IT skills and be willing to use internal IT systems and communication methods.

 The role will require an Enhanced level DBS clearance